DAGScheduler — Stage-Oriented Scheduler

 The locality information of a RDD is called preferred locations. |

-In case of non-fatal exceptions at this time (while getting the locality information), submitMissingTasks
+In case of non-fatal exceptions at this time (while getting the locality information), submitMissingTasks creates a new stage attempt.

 Note